 Pompeii and Herculaneum

 You really can’t do a trip to Naples without visiting Pompeii, or its sister site of Herculaneum.
-Both of these are ridiculously easy to reach: just get a Circumvesuviana train heading to Sorrento from either Centrale or Porta Nolana stations, and sit back and relax.
+Or can you?.
+In any case, both of these are ridiculously easy to reach: just get a Circumvesuviana train heading to Sorrento from either Centrale or Porta Nolana stations, and sit back and relax.

 Pompeii is bigger and more famous, but more crowded.
 Herculaneum is smaller in size, but quieter and better preserved.
 Both are thoroughly worth visiting; you’ll quite literally be walking in the sandalled footsteps of the ancient Romans – you’ll even be able to see the ruts in the street’s flagstones where oxen pulled carts.
 It’s truly a privilege to be able to take in both sites and feel like a time traveler while you do it.

 Top tip: make sure you take plenty of water, a hat, and comfy shoes; Pompeii, in particular, can become somewhat oven-like in the midday sun.
 Also, don’t forget to purchase your UNESCO world heritage ruins of Pompeii tickets in advance!

 Capri, always a great idea

 History not really your thing?
 Want a bit of glamour?
 Then head down to Molo Beverello port, and catch a boat to Capri.